nanocurrency/nano-docs/docs/node-implementation/voting.md

 title: Node Implementation - Voting
-description: Review the various aspects of voting and vote management in the Nano node implementation
+description: Review the various aspects of voting and vote management in the nano node implementation

 # Node Implementation - Voting